 Stage 1 is a period of Enquiry.

 Stage 2, Catechesis, starts with the Rite of Acceptance when the enquirer becomes a Catechumen (if not already baptised) or a Candidate.
 They are asked to choose a Sponsor - a parishioner who will provide them with support and guidance.
 Each week, they attend a meeting to explore a particular aspect of the Faith including: the Trinity, Scripture, Church history (2000 years in one evening!), prayer, the Sacraments, the Catechism and Catholic social teaching.

 There's even a session on "what's different about the Catholic Church?"
 This covers, Mary, the Saints, the Rosary, Litanies & Novenas and much else besides.
-Lay members of the parish lead all these sessions - although Fr Michael, the Parish priest, sometimes gets involved too!
+Lay members of the parish lead all these sessions - although Fr Jonathan, the Parish priest, sometimes gets involved too!
 They are fairly informal and encourage plenty of questions and (hopefully) answers.
 Often they are held in peoples' homes.
 Feedback over the years suggests that they are lively and enjoyable.

 Stage 3, the period of Enlightenment, starts with the Rite of Election at Arundel Cathedral when Catechumens and Candidates from all over the Diocese come together and meet the Bishop.
 On the 3rd, 4th & 5th Sundays of Lent we celebrate the Scrutinies, a rite for self-searching and strengthening based on the Gospel stories.
 They involve the whole community as we hold each one at a different Mass centre in the Parish.

 The climax of the RCIA is the Easter Vigil when Catechumens and Candidates are received into the Church assuming they are ready.
 Not all are.
 Some may be received months or even years later - if at all.
 There are no strings attached to following the programme - no forced conversions!